nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    2. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+### Adding a customer/employee/supplier/reservation

+1. Add a Customer to the Customer list
+    1. Test case: `addC n/John Doe p/87654321 e/e12345@u.nus.edu a/30 Geylang Drive lp/1000 alg/Kiwi sr/outdoors` <br>
+        Expected: Customer John Doe has been added to the Customer list.
+Details of the Customer John Doe will be shown on the result display area.
+    2. Test case: `addC n/John Doey` <br>
+        Expected: Customer will not be added, and `Invalid command format! ...` where `...` is the correct command format.
+Error is thrown due to missing compulsory fields.
+    3. Test case: `addC n/J@hn p/87654321 e/e12345@u.nus.edu a/30 Geylang Drive lp/1000 alg/Kiwi sr/outdoors` <br>
+        Expected: Customer will not be added, and an error message `Names should only contain alphanumeric characters and spaces, and it should not be blank` will be shown due to @ being non-alphanumeric.
+    4. Test case: `addC n/John Doe p/87a2ff e/e12345@u.nus.edu a/30 Geylang Drive lp/1000 alg/Kiwi sr/outdoors`
+        Expected: Customer will not be added, and an error message `Phone numbers should only contain numbers, and it should be at least 3 digits long` will be shown due to alphabets being in the phone number field.
+    5. Test case: `addC n/John Doe p/87654321 e/e12345.LOL a/30 Geylang Drive lp/1000 alg/Kiwi sr/outdoors` <br>
+        Expected: Customer will not be added, and an error message that tells the user the correct email format will be displayed.
+    6. Test case: `addC n/John Doe p/87654321 e/e12345@u.nus.edu a/ lp/1000 alg/Kiwi sr/outdoors` <br>
+        Expected: Customer will not be added, and an error message `Addresses can take any values, and it should not be blank` will be shown due to address being left blank.
+    7. Test case: `addC n/John Doe p/87654321 e/e12345@u.nus.edu a/30 Geylang Drive lp/-2 alg/Kiwi sr/outdoors` <br>
+        Expected: Customer will not be added, and an error message `Loyalty points must be numerical, more than or equals to 0 and less than or equals to 100000` will be displayed due to loyalty points being negative.
+    8. Test case: `addC n/John Doe p/87654321 e/e12345@u.nus.edu a/30 Geylang Drive lp/1000 alg/*Kiwi* sr/outdoors` <br>
+        Expected: Customer will not be added, and an error message `Allergies names should be alphanumeric` will be displayed due to * being non-alphanumeric.
+    9. Test case: `addC n/John Doe p/87654321 e/e12345@u.nus.edu a/30 Geylang Drive lp/1000 alg/Kiwi sr/**outdoors**` <br>
+        Expected: Customer will not be added, and an error message `SpecialRequests names should be alphanumeric` will be displayed due to * being non-alphanumeric.

+2. Add an Employee to the Employee List
+    1. Test case: `addE n/John Doe p/87654321 e/e12345@u.nus.edu a/30 Geylang Drive sal/4000 jt/Head Chef l/14 sh/2021-12-08 0800` <br>
+        Expected: Employee John Doe has been added to the Employee List.
+Details of Employee John Doe will be shown on the result display area.
+    2. Test case: `addE n/John Doey` <br>
+        Expected: Employee will not be added, and `Invalid command format! ...` where `...` is the correct command format.
+Error is thrown due to missing compulsory fields.
+    3. Test case: `addE n/John Doe p/87654321 e/e12345@u.nus.edu a/30 Geylang Drive sal/4000 jt/#Head Chef l/14 sh/2021-12-08 0800` <br>
+        Expected: Employee will not be added, and an error message `job titles should only contain alphanumeric characters and spaces, and should not be left blank` will be shown due to # being non-alphanumeric.
+    4. Test case: `addE n/John Doe p/87654321 e/e12345@u.nus.edu a/30 Geylang Drive sal/-100 jt/Head Chef l/14 sh/2021-12-08 0800` <br>
+        Expected: Employee will not be added, and an error message `Salary should be numerical and more than or equal to 100 and less than or equals to 10 million` will be shown due to the salary being negative.
+    5. Test case: `addE n/John Doe p/87654321 e/e12345@u.nus.edu a/30 Geylang Drive sal/4000 jt/Head Chef l/700 sh/2021-12-08 0800` <br>
+        Expected: Employee will not be added, and an error message `Leaves should be numerical and be more than or equals to 0, less than or equals to 365` will be shown due to the number of leaves entitled exceeding 1 year.
+       Test case: `addE n/John Doe p/87654321 e/e12345@u.nus.edu a/30 Geylang Drive sal/4000 jt/Head Chef l/14 sh/2021-12-08 2pm` <br>
+        Expected: Employee will not be added, and an error message that shows the user the correct format for entering shifts will be displayed, due to the error in formatting for time.

+3. Add a Supplier to the Supplier List
+    1. Test case: `addS n/John Doe p/87654321 e/e12345@u.nus.edu a/30 Geylang Drive dd/2021-12-08 1200 st/Beef` <br>
+        Expected: Supplier John Doe has been added to the Supplier List.
+Details of the Supplier John Doe will be shown on the result display area.
+    2. Test case: `addS n/John Doey` <br>
+        Expected: Supplier will not be added, and `Invalid command format! ...` where `...` is the correct command format.
+Error is thrown due to missing compulsory fields.
+    3. Test case: `addS n/John Doe p/87654321 e/e12345@u.nus.edu a/30 Geylang Drive dd/2021-12-40 1200 st/Beef` <br>
+        Expected: Supplier will not be added, and an error message that shows the user the correct format for entering delivery details will be displayed, due to the error caused by entering an invalid day.
+    4. Test case: `addS n/John Doe p/87654321 e/e12345@u.nus.edu a/30 Geylang Drive dd/2021-14-12 1200 st/Beef` <br>
+        Expected: Supplier will not be added, and an error message that shows the user the correct format for entering delivery details will be displayed, due to the error caused by entering an invalid month.
+    5. Test case: `addS n/John Doe p/87654321 e/e12345@u.nus.edu a/30 Geylang Drive dd/2021-12-08 1200 st/#@$Beef` <br>
+        Expected: Supplier will not be added, and an error message `Supply types should only contain alphanumeric characters and spaces, and it should not be blank` will be shown due to the presence of non-alphanumerical characters in the supply type.

 ### Deleting a customer/employee/supplier/reservation